 Section 4 – Duties of Secretary

-The Secretary shall endeavor to attend all meetings of the Board of Directors and shall keep full and complete minutes of the proceedings and of all votes cast thereat.
+The Secretary shall attend meetings of the Board of Directors and shall keep full and complete minutes of the proceedings and of all votes cast thereat.
 The Secretary shall cause to be published in the AMR’s official publication notices of proposed and adopted amendments of these Bylaws and other matters relating to the proper conduct of AMR.
 The Secretary shall have custody of AMR’s National Charter and all non-financial records at all times.
-The Secretary shall perform all duties incident to the Secretary’s office required by law, election responsibilities outlined in Article IX, Sections 3 and 4, and such other duties as may be assigned by the President.
+The Secretary shall perform all duties incident to the Secretary’s office as required by law, election responsibilities outlined in Article IX, Sections 3 and 4, and such other duties as may be assigned by the President.
 In the absence of the President and First and Second Vice Presidents, the Secretary shall preside at Board of Director meetings and act as the President.

 Section 5 – Duties of Treasurer

-The Treasurer shall have responsibility for all monies, debts, obligations and assets belonging to AMR.
+The Treasurer shall have responsibility for all monies, debts, obligations, and assets belonging to AMR.
 The Treasurer shall cause all monies of AMR to be deposited to the AMR accounts in a bank or banks insured by the Federal Deposit Insurance Corporation (FDIC) or credit unions insured by the National Credit Union Administration (NCUA).
 The Treasurer shall have direct control over, and supervision of, all AMR assets and of all payments of AMR debts and obligations.
-The Treasurer shall insure strict compliance with these Bylaws in all matters pertaining to the financial affairs of AMR.
-The Treasurer shall cause to be published in AMR’s official publication a full and correct report semiannually on the financial status of AMR.
-The Treasurer shall also give a full and correct report on the financial status of AMR at any meeting of the BoD.
-The Treasurer shall cause to be maintained double-entry books of account, which shall properly reflect the true and correct financial status of all receipts, disbursements, balances, assets and liabilities of AMR.
-All checks or other orders for the payment of monies in the name of AMR shall be signed by the Treasurer or by such other person(s) as designated by the Board, and who is (are) overseen by the Treasurer.
-The Treasurer shall submit the Treasurer’s books of account and records to a certified public accountant, at AMR expense, at the close of the fiscal year as directed by the Board.
+The Treasurer shall ensure strict compliance with these Bylaws in all matters pertaining to the financial affairs of AMR.
+The Treasurer shall cause to be maintained books of account which shall properly reflect the true and correct financial status of all receipts, disbursements, balances, assets, and liabilities of AMR.
+All checks or other orders for the payment of monies in the name of AMR shall be signed by the Treasurer or by such other person(s) as designated by the Board of Directors, and who is (are) overseen by the Treasurer.
 It will be the responsibility of the Treasurer to prepare the required IRS forms for a 501(c)(7) exempt from tax organization, including a copy of the Bylaws if altered, to be submitted to the President for signature, and to mail those forms to the IRS in a timely manner so as not to incur any fines from the IRS.
 The Treasurer shall have custody of the financial records of AMR.
-The Treasurer shall perform all duties incident to the Treasurer’s office required by law, duties outlined under Article XI, Section 5 Financial Oversight, and such other duties as may be assigned by the President.
+The Treasurer shall perform all duties incident to the Treasurer’s office required by law, duties outlined under Article XI, Section 5 Financial Oversight, and such other duties that may be assigned by the President.

-The Members-At-Large shall represent the club members in general and in matters that come before the Board.
-Perform such other duties as may be assigned by the President.
+The Members-at-large shall represent the club members in general and in matters that come before the Board of Directors and perform such other duties as may be assigned by the President.

 Section 7 – Duties of the Past President